catenax-ng/product-knowledge/docs/adoption-view/CX-0084-Federated_Queries_In_Data_Spaces_v1.0.0.md

 - the "asset" part containing a description that is part of any published/offered catalogue that contains the asset.
 - the "dataAddress" part containing EDC internal routing configuration for performing data transfers from/to the asset.

-In particular, the "asset" part has a natural correspondence in the RDF representation of the Federated Data Catalogue.
+In particular, the "asset" part has a natural correspondence in the RDF representation of the Federated Catalogue.
 To define this correspondence in the following, we assume the following prefix abbreviations to denote complete IRIs.

 | Prefix    | Namespace                                            |